patternhelloworld/laravel-final-logger/README.md

 ```

 ##### Set certain properties to empty (due to reducing size of log files or whatever...)
-The advantage of the library is that it is possible to set certain properties empty in payload hierarchy.
-Let's say we are setting the property 'stats' empty and 'img_cnt' empty at an uri (api/v2/final-test-uri/images).
+The advantage of the library is that it allows you to set certain properties to empty within the payload hierarchy to reduce the size of log files or for other reasons.
+For example, you can set the properties 'stats' and 'img_cnt' to empty for a specific URI (api/v2/final-test-uri/images).

 ```json
 {